chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_environment_from_file.rst

 .. code-block:: bash

-   $ knife environment create devops from file "path to file"
+   $ knife environment create devops from file "path to JSON file"

 or:

 .. code-block:: bash

-   $ knife environment edit devops from file "path to file"
+   $ knife environment edit devops from file "path to JSON file"